Canonical Bayesian Linear System Identification: Numerical experiments

-As expected, \Cref{fig:convergence_grid} shows that for small \(T\), the informative prior yields the lowest error, significantly outperforming less informative priors and the baseline, highlighting the value of accurate prior information when data is scarce.
-The parameter MSE (panels b, d) consistently shows the benefit of the informative prior across both noise levels.
-However, the Hankel error (panels a, c), which relates more directly to the input-output impulse response, shows a more nuanced picture.
-In the presence of process noise (\(\sigma_\Sigma=0.3\), panel c), the advantage of the informative prior in terms of Hankel error diminishes at very low \(T\), becoming comparable to the HKE or the weakly informative prior.
-This suggests that while the informative prior leads to better average parameter estimates, process noise can obscure the initial impulse response, making direct estimation like Ho-Kalman estimate competitive for predicting short-term input-output behavior with very limited, noisy data.
-Nonetheless, as \(T\) increases, the likelihood information dominates, all Bayesian methods converge, and they consistently outperform the baseline, demonstrating the robustness of the Bayesian canonical inference framework, especially with stability-enforcing priors.
+As expected, for small \(T\), the informative prior yields the lowest error, significantly outperforming less informative priors and the baseline, highlighting the value of accurate prior information when data are scarce.
+The parameter MSE in \Cref{fig:convergence_grid}(b, d) consistently shows the benefit of the informative prior across both noise levels.
+However, the Hankel error in \Cref{fig:convergence_grid}(a, c), which relates directly to the input-output impulse response, shows a more nuanced picture.
+In the presence of process noise (\(\sigma_\Sigma=0.3\)), the advantage of the informative prior in terms of Hankel error diminishes at very low and very large \(T\); these estimates become comparable in error to the HKE or the weakly informative PME, while in both cases, the HKE-induced estimate is bad for the medium amounts of data.
+This suggests that while the informative prior leads to better parameter estimates, process noise can obscure the initial impulse response, making direct estimators such as Ho--Kalman competitive for predicting short-term input-output behavior with very limited, noisy data.
+As \(T\) increases, however, likelihood information dominates, all Bayesian methods converge, and they consistently outperform the baseline---demonstrating the robust behavior of the Bayesian canonical inference framework over a range of data conditions.